thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 }
 ```

-## `getElementsByClassName`

-The [`getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName) returns an array-like object of all child elements which have all of the given class names.
-When called on the document object, the complete document is searched, including the root node.
-You may also call getElementsByClassName() on any element; it will return only elements which are descendants of the specified root element with the given class names.
+The [`document.getElementsByTagName()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName) returns an `HTMLCollection` of elements with the given tag name.
+The complete `document` is searched, including the root node.
+The returned `HTMLCollection` is "live", which means that if you add a new HTML element to the DOM it updates itself automatically to stay in sync with the DOM tree without having to call `document.getElementsByTagName()` again.

+## `getElementsByClassName()`

+`document.getElementsByClassName` **gets you elements via their `class` attribute**.
+It searches the DOM, and then returns an HTMLCollection similar to the one `getElementsByTagName` returns, which can be iterated over.

 Add the following code to your JavaScript file: